jamtur01/pushover-weechat/README.md

     /ruby load pushover-weechat.rb

-It also requires a Pushover account.
+It also requires a Pushover account and for you to create an appropriate application.

 Setup
 -----